-Conflicting Objectives and Decision Making
+Conflicting Stakeholder Objectives and Their Impacts

 • Owners / Shareholders: Gain profit from establishing or investing in the business.
 They may also want to expand to to gain further profit potential.
 Shareholders are likely to want an increase in dividends.